 From: Claremont, California.
 LA Opera: Guccio in Gianni Schicchi (2008, debut); 11 roles to date including Monterone in Rigoletto (2018); Father in Hansel and Gretel (2018).
 He will return as a soloist in Bach's St. Matthew Passion (2022).
 He is a 2021 recipient of the Eva and Marc Stern Artist Award.

-Craig Colclough began the 2019/20 season with his Metropolitan Opera debut in the title role of Macbeth, a role he previously performed with Belgium’s Opera Vlaanderen in Antwerp in the summer of 2019.
-He reprised the role of Macbeth with the company again this season, with performances in both Ghent and in Luxembourg, and he returned to Arizona Opera for a role debut as Bishop Dyer in Riders of the Purple Sage.
-Engagements originally scheduled before the COVID-19 shortened season include his role debut as Don Pizarro in Fidelio (canceled), touring with Gustavo Dudamel and the Mahler Chamber Orchestra to Barcelona, Dortmund, and Luxembourg, as well as his return to LA Opera for the title role in The Marriage of Figaro (postponed).
+Craig Colclough began the 2019/20 season with his Metropolitan Opera debut as the title role of Macbeth.
+He also performed this role with Belgium’s Opera Vlaanderen in Antwerp during the summer of 2019 — bowing in further performances with the company in Ghent and Luxembourg in the autumn of 2019 — and returned to Arizona Opera for a role debut as Bishop Dyer in Riders of the Purple Sage.
+Engagements originally scheduled before the COVID-19 shortened season include his role debut as Don Pizarro in Fidelio touring with Gustavo Dudamel and the Mahler Chamber Orchestra to Barcelona, Dortmund, and Luxembourg (cancelled), as well as his return toLA Opera for the title role in The Marriage of Figaro (postponed).